laurashen/data-science-sequencing.github.io/lectures/lecture8.md

   <img src="/assets/lecture8/Figure9.png" width="75%">
 	<div class="figcaption">Lower bound from Lander-Waterman calculation, the read
-	complexity necessary for the greedy algorithm and the de Bruijn graph algorithm to succeed (with probability \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (with probability \(1-\epsilon\)).</div>
+	complexity necessary for the greedy algorithm and the de Bruijn algorithm to succeed (with probability \(1-\epsilon\)), and Bresler-Bresler-Tse's lower bound for successful assembly (with probability \(1-\epsilon\)).</div>
 </div>

+The curve for the de Bruijn algorithm is computed by setting $$k = \ell_{interleaved} + 1$$, thus it is the most optimistic performance achievable, since in reality the algorithm does not know $$\ell_{interleaved}$$ and has to be more conservative.
 We note that though the de Bruijn graph algorithm achieves the vertical asymptote, it does need a  fairly large number of reads to do so.
 Although greedy has a worse vertical asymptote, it is better for larger values of L since it requires less reads.

-The reason the de Bruijn curve does not match the Ukkonen's lower bounds is because it requires every $$\ell_{\text{interleaved}}$$-mer on the genome to be bridged  (Note that k-coverage means every k-2 mer in the genome must be bridged.
+The reason the de Bruijn curve does not match the Bresler-Bresler-Tse's lower bounds is because it requires every $$\ell_{\text{interleaved}}$$-mer on the genome to be bridged  (Note that k-coverage means every k-2 mer in the genome must be bridged.
 Why?) rather than just having the interleaved repeat bridged.
 In the next lecture, we will see